-| Here then we find put forth in all distinctness and nakedness the principle that the Bible is of authority and obligatory only in what is absolutely necessary for salvation.
-Who then is to fix the limits of what is absolutely necessary for salvation? &#8220;Whosoever believeth that Jesus is the Christ is born of God.&#8221; Is this the only point on which the word of God is to be of authority, unexceptionable and obligatory?
+¦ Here then we find put forth in all distinctness and nakedness the principle that the Bible is of authority and obligatory only in what is absolutely necessary for salvation.
+Who then is to fix the limits of what is absolutely necessary for salvation?
+"Whosoever believeth that Jesus is the Christ is born of God."
+Is this the only point on which the word of God is to be of authority, unexceptionable and obligatory?
 What a frightful principle!

 {69}

-and them this difference: the Catholics call their system the *divine order*, respecting God in name; our adversaries call their&#8217;s *human order,* having no other principle than their own will.
+and them this difference: the Catholics call their system the *divine order*, respecting God in name; our adversaries call their's *human order*, having no other principle than their own will.

 Here again, it is a question not of any form but of the power on which what is legitimate in this respect depends, and of the rule which is to direct the action and the effects of this power, so that we should not stray from it.
-We say, Christ is Son over His own house; the Holy Ghost is the One who acts in the Church to produce therein, by His divine presence, the order, liberty, and blessing which become the house of God&#8217;s Son.
+We say, Christ is Son over His own house; the Holy Ghost is the One who acts in the Church to produce therein, by His divine presence, the order, liberty, and blessing which become the house of God's Son.
 And where the Spirit is, there is liberty.

 Nevertheless, man, not inspired, cannot be trusted as the vessel of the thoughts of the Spirit; and God, in His grace, has taken the pains to give us written directions, enlightenment, warnings, for which we bless Him from the bottom of our hearts, while at the same time distrusting ourselves.
 We believe His word perfect with the instruction of His Spirit.
 We believe it to contain everything a Christian needs, and that according to the order and importance of the subject, according to His perfect grace, acting in respect of the wants of man; for eternal things, eternal truths; for the means to be employed, directions which are suitable to an inferior order of things, but which describe the existence on earth of what on earth is most precious to God.
 It is neither a law, nor a code, because man would not be capable of making use of it, and because God is not willing (and it is in grace that He is not willing) to expose us to the risk of departing either from continual dependence on Him, or from living relations with a Being, a living God.
 This God, infinite in His wisdom, has known how to give that which perfectly directs, in dependence on Himself, the spiritual man who, having the Spirit of the Lord, can understand the thought and will of that Spirit.
-He has known how to accommodate His written instructions to His own perfections and to man who has the Spirit; for he judgeth all things (@1 Corinthians 2: 15, 16),| so that for him,| these instructions are perfect, complete, and divine; and because they are divine, they are beyond the reach of the natural man who would never profit by them through seeking a code in them, however truly they
+He has known how to accommodate His written instructions to His own perfections and to man who has the Spirit; for he judgeth all things (@1 Corinthians 2: 15, 16),¦ so that for him,¦ these instructions are perfect, complete, and divine; and because they are divine, they are beyond the reach of the natural man who would never profit by them through seeking a code in them, however truly they

-| &#8220;The Spirit searcheth all things; yea, the deep things of God.&#8221;
+¦ "The Spirit searcheth all things; yea, the deep things of God."

-| This is true even for the weakest Christian; only it is limited to that which he has realized, God not suffering him to be tempted above that he is able to bear.
+¦ This is true even for the weakest Christian; only it is limited to that which he has realized, God not suffering him to be tempted above that he is able to bear.